stackia/DNSAgent/README.md

 Launch `DNSAgent.exe` and change your system DNS settings to 127.0.0.1.
 Boom!

 You can choose to install DNSAgent as a Windows service by running `Install.bat`.
-And `Unintall.bat` to remove the service.
+And `Uninstall.bat` to remove the service.

 A sample configuration: